PATIENT RESOURCES AND CLINICAL TRIAL INFORMATION

 LGMD 2C/R5 SARCOGLYCANOPATHY

-PATIENT CONTACT LIST
+PATIENT REGISTRY & CONTACT LIST

 THE DION FOUNDATION IS CURRENTLY RECRUITING LGMD 2C/R5 PATIENTS TO JOIN OUR PATIENT CONTACT LIST